breuerfelix/king-bot/README.md

 array of farmlist indexes _(start farmlist is 0)_

 **to_list:**
 index of the farmlist the 'danger' farms will be put into
+`-1` if you want the farm to be removed instead of moved to another list

 **red:**
 `True` if you want red farms to be sorted out